-If someone else has an interest in your policy, for example if you are a co-owner or if your policy has been assigned, please make them aware of these proposals.
+If someone else has an interest in your policy, for example if you are the Trustee of a group pension scheme, a co-owner or if your policy has been assigned, please make them aware of these proposals.
+This section summarises the main terms of the Scheme, which sets out how the NPLL business is to be transferred to PLAL and how it will then operate.
+As noted in section 3, the Scheme will not change the terms and conditions of PLAL policies.